saravanan12153/course-notes/week3/day4/assignment/README.md

 ### Performance Objectives

-After completing this assignment, you be able to effectively use
+After completing this assignment, you be able to effectively:

 * Use sectioning html tags
-* Effectively utilize some common css layout strategies (float or inline-block)
+* Use some common css layout strategies (float or inline-block)

 ## Details